sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-emr-spark-delta.rst

 Delta Support
 ------------

-For delta support, in Spark workflow include the below JARs in ``Livy connection`` or use ``bootstrap script`` to copy appropriate compatible Version :
+For delta support, in Spark workflow/Pipeline include the below Compatible JARs in ``Livy connection`` or use ``bootstrap script`` to copy appropriate compatible Version :

  * For **emr-6.2.1** include the JAR with the exact version: **delta-core_2.12-0.8.0.jar**